Harpe brothers: Involvement in American Revolutionary War and American Indian Wars

-The Harpes' gang took part in the kidnapping of three teenage girls, with a fourth girl being rescued by a Captain Wood.
-The Harpes also served as military associators, who were not provided soldiers' uniforms, weapons, and pay by the British government.
-Like many other Loyalist volunteers, they survived by foraging, robbery, and the looting of battlefields.
+The Harpes' gang took part in the kidnapping of three teenage girls, with a fourth girl being rescued by Captain Wood.
+The Harpes also served as military associators, though were not provided soldiers' uniforms, weapons, or pay by the British government.
+Like many other Loyalist volunteers, they survived via hunting, foraging, robbery, and through the looting of corpses on battlefields.

-Captain Wood's son was Frank Wood, a Patriot soldier of the frontier Overmountain Men and the older brother of Susan Wood, who was later kidnapped and made the wife of Micajah Harpe.
-Frank Wood claimed to have seen the Harpe brothers, serving "loosely" as Tory militia, at the Battle of Kings Mountain in October 1780, under British commander Major Patrick Ferguson.
-During the three-hour engagement, Wood took aim at Big Harpe but missed his target.
-Later, the Harpes served under the command of Lieutenant Colonel Banastre Tarleton's British Legion at the Battles of Blackstocks in November 1780 and Cowpens in January 1781.
+Captain Wood's son was Frank Wood, a Patriot soldier of the Overmountain Men frontier group, and the older brother of Susan Wood (who was later kidnapped and made the wife of Micajah Harpe).
+Frank Wood claimed to have seen the Harpe brothers serving "loosely" as Tory militia at the Battle of Kings Mountain, in October 1780, under British commander Major Patrick Ferguson.
+During the three-hour engagement, Wood took aim at 'Big Harpe' but missed the target.
+Later, the Harpes served under the command of Lieutenant Colonel Banastre Tarleton's British Legion at the Battles of Blackstocks (November 1780) and Cowpens (January 1781).

-Following the decisive British defeat by Patriot and French forces at Yorktown in 1781, the Harpes left North Carolina, dispersing with their Indian allies, the renegade Chickamauga Cherokee, to Tennessee villages west of the Appalachian Mountains.
-On April 2, 1781, they joined war parties of four hundred Chickamauga to attack the Patriot frontier settlement of Bluff Station at Fort Nashborough (present-day Nashville, Tennessee), which would be assaulted by them again on either July 20, 1788, or April 9, 1793.
+Following the decisive British defeat by Patriot and French forces at Yorktown (1781), the Harpes left North Carolina, dispersing with their Native American allies, the renegade Chickamauga Cherokee, to Tennessee villages west of the Appalachian Mountains.
+On April 2, 1781, they joined the war party of 400 Chickamauga and attacked the Patriot frontier settlement of Bluff Station at Fort Nashborough (present-day Nashville, Tennessee), repeating the assault several months later, on either July 20, 1788, or April 9, 1793.
 On August 19, 1782, the Harpes accompanied a British-backed Chickamauga Cherokee war party to Kentucky at the Battle of Blue Licks, where they helped to defeat an army of Patriot frontiersmen led by Daniel Boone.

-During the Harpes' early frontier period among the Chickamauga Cherokee, they lived in the village of Nickajack, near Chattanooga, Tennessee, for approximately twelve or thirteen years.
-During this time, they kidnapped Maria Davidson and later Susan Wood.
-In 1794, the Harpes abandoned their Indian habitation before Nickajack was destroyed in a raid by American militia.
+During the Harpes' early frontier period among the Chickamauga Cherokee, they lived in the village of Nickajack, near Chattanooga, Tennessee, for approximately 12 or 13 years.
+During this time, they kidnapped Maria Davidson and, later, Susan Wood.
+In 1794, the Harpes left their Indian habitation before it was destroyed in a raid by American militia.
 The Harpe brothers would later relocate to Powell's Valley, around Knoxville, Tennessee, where they stole food and supplies from local pioneers.
 They may have disguised their Tory past from their Patriot neighbors by changing their original name of "Harper", which was a common Loyalist surname in Revolutionary War-era North Carolina.

-The whereabouts of the Harpes are unknown after the summer of 1795, but by the spring of 1797 they were apparently dwelling in a cabin on Beaver's Creek near Knoxville.
+The whereabouts of the Harpes are unknown after the summer of 1795; by the spring of 1797, they were apparently dwelling in a cabin on Beaver's Creek, near Knoxville.
 On June 1, 1797, Wiley Harpe married Sarah Rice, which was recorded in the Knox County marriage records.